best trip CONTACT AN ADVISOR

 Climate: Cold

-Start your day with a refreshing coca tea, a sacred plant used since Inca times to revitalize the body.
-Wake up early to enjoy one of the most spectacular days of the expedition.
-You will witness stunning snow-capped mountains and lush green valleys.
-After a nutritious breakfast, you'll start hiking towards Abra Pukaqocha (4,870 m / 15,978 ft), where you'll feel the majestic energy of Apu Ausangate and admire the dazzling turquoise lagoons.
+We start the day with a cup of coca tea served right in your tent, a sacred plant used since Inca times to revitalize the body.
+From the campsite, you can see the glacier clinging to Mount Ausangate, lush green valleys, and red mountains.
+After a nutritious breakfast, we continue along the same trail toward the Pukaqocha Pass (4,870 m / 15,978 ft), where you can feel the majestic energy of Apu Ausangate and gaze upon the turquoise lagoons.

-After refueling, you'll ascend again to Abra Warmisaya (4,985 m / 16,355 ft), where you'll enjoy an impressive panoramic view.
-Finally, a one-hour descent will take you to Surinaqocha Lagoon, where we will set up camp for the night.
-You'll end the day with a delicious dinner before resting comfortably in your cozy tent.
+After replenishing your energy, you’ll ascend once again to Abra Warmisaya (4,985 m / 16,355 ft), where you’ll enjoy an imposing panoramic view.
+Finally, a one-hour descent will take you to Lagoon Surinaqocha, where we’ll set up camp for the night.
+You’ll end the day with a delicious dinner before resting peacefully in your cozy tent.

 Accommodation: Camping